skbt/personal-resume/content/post/using-naive-bayes-classifier-for-sentiment-analysis-of-movies/index.md

 This shows that we have 748 rows in our dataset.

-To view the data we can call the data object, which would print all the rows
+To view the data we can call the data object, which would print rows

 ```
 data